Koha backup is not only a technical task. It is the safety plan for your library system.

 sudo systemctl stop memcached

-If your Koha uses Plack, run:
+If your Koha uses Plack, stop it:

 sudo koha-plack --stop library